 The corporate world in its effort to stride forward in a wildly changing environment needs to reinvent and adapt its way of engaging with this sizeable population.
 For, they are no longer a potential group to reach out to, rather the core that is increasingly assuming leadership roles.
-The common and a tad unfair perception that is often attributed to this group is that they place undue importance to perks and gaining recognition.
+The common and a tad unfair perception that is often attributed to this group is that they place undue importance on perks and gaining recognition.
 This generalization tends to overlook the values that this generation likes to prioritize on, to achieve success and make a contribution.
 Successive surveys and studies in the recent past point that millennials in the workplace prefer to work in roles where they are challenged to lend innovation and informed about the larger impact of their efforts to the organization and society at large.
 This generation is gradually setting a precedent as being the most educated, informed and driven than ever.
 They regard compensation as an outcome of their effort and not an overriding factor for making career choices.
 They are accustomed to interacting, real-time, with peers, friends and family over a range of subjects via multiple virtual channels ranging from Skype videos to shared documents on the cloud.
 Naturally, they are a bit wary of being confined to a physical space or schedule to deliver results.
-They define efficiency as a process which allows for flexibility in work spaces, schedules and even thought.
+They define efficiency as a process which allows for flexibility in workspaces, schedules and even thought.
 They earnestly seek feedback and refrain from ‘groupthink’.

 In other words, the millennial generation is eager to venture into career zones that increasingly represent who they are.
 Zones which foster employee motivation and allow them to pursue meaningful passions outside of work while offering enough engaging reasons to be their professional best.